 My grandmother, Lisa Hammer, had a life that repeatedly required strength, from the time she was a toddler pining away for the home and mother that she'd never return to, to teaching and ministering to the poorest children in Norway, and much more in between.
 But the astounding story of her fortitude during World War II shows what she was made of.
+At the time of this story, she was a teacher in Kjøllefjord, Finnmark in northern Norway.
 I can't tell the story like Lisa could, so I will let her do it.
 Keep in mind as you read the story that she got terribly seasick on boats, and that the Nazis had mined the waters.
 Also please keep in mind that English was not her first language.

 With that, may I introduce my guest host for this posting, Lisa Hammer.